MillerApps/dotfiles/README.md

 1. cd to the script directory.
 2. Make sure make the script executable with `chmod u+x setup-machine.zsh` then run it with `./setup-machine.zsh`
+3. Make sure that the `dock.zsh` script is executable with `chmod u+x dock.zsh`

-3. The same can be for the backup script `chmod u+x backup.zsh` Then with the backup script you add it as a cron job.
+4. The same can be for the backup script `chmod u+x backup.zsh` Then with the backup script you add it as a cron job.

 ## Install HomeBrew